Comparison of the mixed-fermion-action Effects using different fermion and gauge actions with 2+1 and 2+1+1 flavors: Summary

 In this work, we have performed a systematic lattice QCD calculation of the leading-order low-energy constant $\Delta_{\text{mix}}$ in mixed-action chiral perturbation theory.
 Our study utilized $2+1+1$ flavor HISQ sea fermions with a tadpole-improved Symanzik gauge action across four lattice spacings, and also $2+1$ flavor HISQ sea fermion with 3 kinds of gauge action at a fixed lattice spacing, enabling a controlled investigation into the sources of mixed-action artifacts.

 Our central finding is the observation of a favorable $\mathcal{O}(a^4)$ scaling for $\Delta_{\text{mix}}$ when valence overlap or clover fermions are used on gauge ensembles generated with 2+1+1 flavor HISQ sea fermions.
 This result is particularly significant as it was achieved using the same tadpole-improved Symanzik gauge action previously associated with a sizable $\Delta_{\text{mix}}$ in CLQCD clover fermion ensembles~\cite{Zhao:2022ooq}.
 This comparison directly verifies that the use of a dynamical fermion action with chiral symmetry is the dominant factor in suppressing mixed-action artifacts, irrespective of the gauge action.
 Furthermore, by comparing different action combinations at a fixed lattice spacing, we have quantified additional, secondary influences on $\Delta_{\text{mix}}$.
-We find that both the specific choice of improved gauge action and the inclusion of dynamical charm quark effects provide a further suppression of $\Delta_{\text{mix}}$.
+Our results show that the larger correction from rectangle loops in the gauge action can provide an additional suppression of $\Delta_{\text{mix}}$, while the effect of dynamical charm quarks is statistically insignificant.

+A further comparison with values from the literature~\cite{Cichy:2012vg,Orginos:2007tw,Aubin:2008wk,Walker-Loud:2008rui} indicates that using either twisted mass or AS fermions as the sea action does not reduce mixed-action effects compared to the HISQ fermion.
+For the valence fermion, the domain wall fermion yields a $\Delta_{\text{mix}}$~\cite{Berkowitz:2017opd} comparable to that of either the clover or overlap fermion.
+If clover valence fermions are used, HYP smearing is preferable.
+The Borici-Creutz fermion appears to be a promising candidate for the valence fermion action~\cite{Basak:2017oup}, although higher-precision calculations at finer lattice spacings are required to confirm this.

-Our finds here offers increased flexibility in selecting valence fermion actions for a given set of gauge configurations, thereby enhancing the potential of the mixed-action approach.
-Further investiagation on different choice of the staggered fermion (likes the stout smearing with different steps and smearing sizes) would be helpful to further suppress $\Delta_{\text{mix}}$ and worth studies in the future.
+In summary, our studies here that the HISQ sea fermion with the Iwasaki gauge action is the so far most cost-effective combination for suppressing $\Delta_{\text{mix}}$ with the flexibility in selecting valence fermion actions.
+If clover valence fermions are used, HYP smearing is preferable.
+The tadpole-improved Symanzik gauge action, while somewhat less effective at suppressing $\Delta_{\text{mix}}$, benefits from marginally weaker autocorrelations (see Appendix).
+Further investigation on the Borici-Creutz fermion and different choice of the staggered fermion (likes the stout smearing with different steps and smearing sizes) would be helpful to further suppress $\Delta_{\text{mix}}$ and worth studies in the future.

 Furthermore, a preliminary study~\cite{lin2025} of physical observable using clover valence fermions on our HISQ ensembles indicates that the discretization errors for quantities such as $f_{K}$ and $m_{\Omega}$ are suppressed compared to those from unitary clover fermion calculations~\cite{CLQCD:2023sdb,Hu:2024mas}.
 This suggests that the mixed-action setup can offer superior control over systematic uncertainty from continuum extrapolation, compared to the one with unitary valence-sea fermion action.
 Consequently, further investigations into a wider range of observables using this setup are warranted to identify optimal, cost-efficient strategies for lattice QCD calculations that maintain rigorous control over systematic errors.